 The cloud computing revolution has fundamentally reshaped the way organizations view their IT infrastructure and how they manage data within their networks.
 It has also allowed organizations to shift the high CAPEX costs associated with buying and maintaining hardware, to the more flexible OPEX costs that come with outsourcing the underlying technology services that power cloud computing.
 For government agencies, however, selecting a cloud provider isn’t quite as simple as it is for a private business.

-What Makes Government Cloud Providers Different?
+What Makes Government Cloud Providers Different Than Commercial Public Cloud Providers?

 Government cloud providers are not substantially different from commercial public cloud providers.
 In fact, they’re usually the same technology companies offering two different services.
 Most government cloud platforms are built upon the same architecture as their public counterparts and host many of the same applications and services.